Billy Currie PhotographyCourses 2020

 One to one and group guidance

-Pick up and drop off from central belt (Stirling Area) if required
+Pick up and drop off from central belt (Falkirk Area) if required

-There are not many areas in Scotland or even the UK which offer such varied and beautiful landscape photography locations achievable in a single day.
-During our trip we might visit Castle Kilchurn which sits on the banks of Loch Awe, Castle Stalker on the West Coast and cover the highlights of both Glencoe and Glen Etive.
+There are not many areas in the UK which offer such varied and beautiful photography locations achievable in a single day or short holiday.
+During our trip we will visit the highlights of Glencoe, travel down to Castle Stalker on the West Coast and possibly visit Loch Awe to see Castle Kilchurn.
 During the day we can stop as often or as little as you like for food/refreshments (not provided) but it may also be advisable to bring a pack lunch.
-This is a photography day only and no photoshop workshop is included.

 early – travel to glencoe and start shooting

 13:00 – more shooting around glencoe, etc

 16:00 – travel back to Falkirk area

 10:00 – photoshop workshop